Essential exercise games & toys for fine motor milestones

 I will talk about what it is here, but especially how you can stimulate development with fun free games and with toys, plus how to discover and solve backlogs.

-Just name my favorite, because if you are looking for toys that are good for them, then in my opinion you cannot do better than old-fashioned wooden building blocks.
+Let me name my favorite right away, because if you are looking for toys that are good for them, then in my opinion you can do no better than old-fashioned wooden building blocks such as this one from Melissa & Doug.

 There is something for every age, they are quite tough for babies to practice gripping, but can also rejoin in all their games later on.